 persuasively in speech and in writing and contribute to society in

 fundamental and innovative ways.
+In addition, the B.S. program provides students a deep understanding of the natural sciences and mathematics.
 By providing broad intellectual training

 in the liberal arts and sciences and specialized study in an area of

 concentration, the College prepares its students for graduate and professional

 schools, such as law and medicine, as well as for careers in business,